 What is Bokeh?

+Working in the Bokeh panel is simple.
+Begin making adjustments at the top of the panel and work your way to the bottom.
 The presets list is the best way to quickly find the effect you’re looking for.
-There are creative aperture shapes, motion effects, and presets that mimic the look and feel of real lenses.
+There are creative aperture shapes, motion effects, and presets that simulate the look and feel of real lenses.

 Bokeh highlights are the bright out-of-focus points of light in your image.